 Metatarsalgia is a term for pain and inflammation of the ball of the foot.
-The condition is especially common among athletes who play high impact sports due to the stress they place on the balls of their feet when running and jumping.
+The condition is especially common among athletes who play high-impact sports due to the stress they place on the balls of their feet when running and jumping.
 While not considered a serious injury, a sore foot and other symptoms associated with metatarsalgia can keep you from being active and playing the sports you enjoy.

 Metatarsalgia Causes, Symptoms & Treatment Options